irehankhan/docker-container-commands/README.md

 ##  Docker Container Logs

-To Check docker container logs below command is used with contaner id.
+To Check docker container logs below command is used with container id.
 ```bash
 docker logs <id>
 ```